liuandy1207/notes/topics/c/style.md

 ### Requirement Assertions
 Always assert requirements. <br>
-It is better style to have **multiple small assertions** rather than one big compound assertion.
+It is better style to have **MULTIPLE SMALL ASSERTIONS** rather than one big compound assertion.

 ### Common Side Effects
-Write "**may**" in front of a side effect if it is not guarenteed to occur. <br>
+Write "**MAY**" in front of a side effect if it is not guarenteed to occur. <br>
 Avoid having more than one side effect per expression.
 - reads from the console
 - prints to the console